to4iki/OctavKit/README.md

 // Set locale(option)
 OctavKit.setLocale(Locale.current)

-// Session receives an instance of a type that conforms to Request.
+// Sessions receives an instance of a type that conforms to Request.
 OctavKit.sessions { result in
     switch result {
     case .success(let response):